mpeutz/postcss-simple-scrim/README.md

 # Postcss scrim gradient plugins

 This PostCSS plugin lets you add very simple scrim style gradients.
 It is base on the awesome and more powerful [postcss-easing-gradients](https://github.com/larsenwork/postcss-easing-gradients) plugin by [Andreas Larsen](https://github.com/larsenwork).
-If you don't need the color and easing control that Andreas' plugin offers then this is the plugin to use.
+If you don't need the easing control that Andreas' plugin offers then this is the plugin to use.

 #### Usage
 ---